hauks96/s3/readme.txt

  *  and the timing results.
 (Do not count the time to generate the N
  *  points or to read them in from standard input.)
  **********************************************************************/
+    Creation time for 100k: 0.094s
+    Creation time for 200k: 0.208s
+    Creation time for 400k: 0.511s
+    Creation time for 800k: 1.183s

+    Insertion time for N points:
+        Order of growth of t: log(1.183/0.511)/log(800000/400000) = 1.21105
+        Constant: 0.511/(400000^1.21105) = 8.39549 * 10^-8
+        T(n) = 8.39549 * 10^-8 * n^(1.21105)

+    Average insertion time for one point with randomly distributed points: log(N) Total average: N*log(N)

+    Worst case insertion time for one point: N
+    Total worst case for N points: N^2
+    This can happen if the points are sorted in a very specific way with x and y respectively where the depth of the tree grows continuously in one direction only.

 /**********************************************************************